 How To Leverage an Upward Price Move While Limiting Risk

-If the stock becomes more volatile, the call should go up in price because there is a greater chance that it will reach the strike price by the expiration date.
-Falling volatility decreases the chance that the underlying stock will rise that much and should decrease the value of the call.
+If the stock becomes more volatile, for example, the call should go up in price.
+This is because there is a greater chance that it will reach the strike price by the expiration date.
+Falling volatility decreases the chance that the underlying stock will rise and should decrease the value of the call.

-How Traders Use It
+How Traders Use Call Options

-Why It Matters To Traders
+Why Call Options Matter To Traders

 P.S.
 A consistent income-generating technique has been forgotten or ignored by most modern-day investors… But for decades, it’s been considered a straightforward, reliable way to build a fortune by one small “in-the-know” group.
 Some of them have used it to collect millions of dollars over the past few years.
 And for a very brief time, you can join them… Click here to find out how.